-At 67, Broken Hill man Rob Lindsay has lived with an intellectual difficulty all his life.
+At 67, Broken Hill man Rob Lindsay has been living with intellectual difficulty all his life.

 “There just weren’t assessments for that sort of thing when Rob was younger”, said his sister Joan.